Gala Bingo

 Gala Bingo – The Verdict

 Gala Bingo has been around for a very long time.
 Its age is beginning to show.
 The style of the Gala Bingo website is a little dated, and the layout of its promotions is so bad that it almost feels as if someone designed it to be confusing.
 If you can work out what’s available, to whom it’s available, and how it might be claimed from what’s listed on the Gala Bingo site at the moment, you’re doing a better job than us.
 The issues with promotions and customer services are a huge shame because if you took them away, Gala Bingo would still be an excellent bingo site despite its advancing age.
-LC International Limited has the power to take those issues away, so let’s hope that it does.
+We’re under the impression that the operator might soon merge Gala Bingo, Gala Spins and Gala Casino, so we look forward to some of these basic issues going away if or when that happens.

 What are players saying about Gala Bingo?